Decision API before software acts

 -d '{"vendor":"spotify","days_since_purchase":5,"region":"US","plan":"individual"}'

-Built for support automations
+Built for policy automations

 Deterministic